NuevoFoundation/workshops/content/english/python-basics/data-structures/lists.md

 ### Insert an element at a specific index

-If you want to control where you place a new element, you can insert an element at specific index by of a list by `list.insert(i, x)` function.
+If you want to control where you place a new element, you can insert an element at specific index of a list by using the `list.insert(i, x)` function.
 Here `list` is the name of the list, `i` is the index where you want to insert and `x` is the element that you want insert.
-Note: this will shift all of the elements starting at position i over one index.
+Note: this will shift all of the elements starting at position `i` over one index.

 ```python